Skip to content

 - setHeaderRoute:

-Argo Rollouts has ability to mirror traffic to the canary-service based on a various matching rules.
+Argo Rollouts can mirror traffic to the canary service based on various matching rules.
+Traffic mirroring is configured using the setMirrorRoute step, which includes header matchers.

-- what percentage of the matched traffic to mirror
+percentage - The percentage of matched traffic to mirror.

-Each type within a match (method, path, headers) must have one and only one match type (exact, regex, prefix)
+• Each match type (method, path, headers) must specify exactly one match style (exact, regex, or prefix)

 apiVersion: argoproj.io/v1alpha1